iterative/dvc.org/static/docs/commands-reference/repro.md

 - `-v`, `--verbose` - displays detailed tracing information.

-- `--downstream` - run again the commands down the pipeline(s) of the target stages, including the one in said `targets`.
+- `--downstream` - only run again the stages after the given `targets` in their corresponding pipeline(s), including the target stages themselves.

 ## Examples